DataDog/integrations-extras/rum_flutter/README.md

 ### Events

-For more information about events and attributes, see [RUM Flutter Data Collected][5].
+For more information about events and attributes, see [RUM Flutter Monitoring][5].

 ### Service Checks